 AB: So when did you decide to legitimize the brand with the trademarking and video watermark?

-KG: … What made me think about going into the trademark and really taking it to the next level was when people outside of our core 30 people were actually using the term A.C.B.A. to describe any type of displaying.
+KG: … What made me think about getting a trademark lawyer to trademark my brand and really take it to the next level was when people outside of our core 30 people were actually using the term A.C.B.A. to describe any type of displaying.
 Dudes saying: ‘I’m doing A.C.B.A’.
 It started to become a household name, when it was only between us.
 But the name was perfect and really descriptive and like I said, displaying was becoming more popular so I was just like it’s probably a good idea to jump out in front of this thing at the very least trademark the name.
 It was a dude that was a part of the community at the time, he passed away, but his name was Mike McBride.
 He was a writer working on a book at the time and he had all ready written a book and gone through the process of getting trademark protection and knew a lot about copyrighting.
 He pretty much coached me through all of that stuff; the legality of it and how to legitimize it.
 He even wrote the first official description for ACBA.
 You know there is so much help out there that can be used for those with creative streaks that can produce.
 Mike showed me a lot more through our time, and we related on struggles to try and publish our content for people to see.
 He made sure to point me in the direction of which literary agents I’d have to approach for my particular medium and and what I was creating.

 AB: So the description we see is Mike McBride’s work?